 Mayor James Altadonna, along with Deputy Mayor Jeffrey Pravato, Trustees Teresa Spinosa, Harry Jacobson and Tina Schiaffino recently congratulated the Massapequa Coast Little League Juniors Williamsport Tournament Team on winning the 2011 Long Island Championship.

 The fall sports season is underway and the Massapequa Chiefs have established an offensive powerhouse that has given them a winning 4-2 record, one that is tied for third in Conference I play.

 The Chiefs juggernaut was on display in a home game last Saturday as they steamrolled Plainview JFK, 49-21.
 The ground game was in high gear as T. J. South ran for 103 yards and three touchdowns, while Jack Korber added 108 yards rushing with two touchdowns.
 South set the pace for the game with a 30-yard run on the Chiefs’ first possession.

-The Hagedorn Little Village School, Jack Joel Center for Special Children and the Carman Foundation will hold their annual 5K Charity Run Sunday, Oct.
-30 with a Kids Fun Run at 9:30 a.m.
-The 5K start is at 10 a.m. at Brady Park, Lake Shore Drive in Massapequa Park.
+The Hagedorn Little Village School and the Carman Foundation will hold their annual 5K Charity Run on Sunday, Oct.
+30, with a Kids Fun Run beginning at 9:30 a.m.
+The 5K start time is 10 a.m. at Brady Park, Lake Shore Drive in Massapequa Park.
 The grand sponsor is Timeless Treasures.